amolabs/docs/protocol.md

-The relevant validators pay the price for misbehavior by burning the specific amount of coins staked and delegated to them, immediately at the moment when their misbehaviors are caught.
-The penalty shall be distributed amont the stake holder and the delegated stake holders according to the distribution mechanism presented in [Incentive Distribution](#distribution).
+The relevant validators pay the price for misbehavior by burning the specific amount of coins staked and delegated to them, immediately at the moment when their misbehavior is caught.
+The penalty shall be distributed amount the stake holder and the delegated stake holders according to the distribution mechanism presented in [Incentive Distribution](#distribution).